Double Feature: Bell Book and Candle and The Love Witch

 This is a fascinating scene of very literal and violent intra-gender confrontation, of women hating each other and also themselves.
 Trish, dressed as Elaine, attacks Elaine, slapping her and shouting gendered epithets in her face.

 However aware of the patriarchy’s systemic oppression Trish may have been in her introductory scene, she is still a woman who exists in this world, and so the life she built for herself was still actively informed by patriarchal ideals.
-So, when that life is taken from her, she runs back to patriarchal femininity as represented by Elaine’s make up/hair/lingerie.
+Thus, when that life is taken from her, she runs back to patriarchal femininity as represented by Elaine’s make up/hair/lingerie.
 She runs back to blaming and punishing other women for the actions of men.

 In any case, leaving a string of dead bodies is a sure-fire way to get caught, and the movie ends in a violent confrontation with the angry townspeople.

-With the help of her final beau, Elaine manages to escape from violent assault.
+With the help of her final beau, Elaine manages to escape from violent physical/sexual assault.
 She takes him back to her apartment, where she realizes that to buy in to the patriarchal idea of love is to die, and lose all of her power and all of her self.
 So, after a final act of murder, Elaine withdraws into her own fantasies, retreating into her own mind and away from the reality of man.

 Look How Far We’ve Come

 The idea of watching these movies back-to-back is to show the growth we’ve experienced over the past 50-60 years.
 Maybe the violent shared experience of womanhood hasn’t changed that much, but the narrative commentary certainly has!